PIP: Priority Fee Sharing for Delegators

 1. Delegators fund the revenue they are excluded from.
 Delegated capital directly increases a validator’s fee allocation under PIP-65, which distributes 74% of fees to validators weighted by total stake (including delegation).
 The delegators providing that capital receive none of the resulting priority fees.
 Their only yield is emission-based checkpoint rewards — the same rewards Polygon’s own documentation describes as temporary.

 2. The commission system does not function as intended.
 Large validators offer 0% commission because it costs them nothing — their real income is priority fees, which exist outside the commission system entirely.
 Smaller validators need commission revenue to cover infrastructure costs (~$929/month per PIP-65 forum discussion), but cannot compete when delegators default to 0%.
-For the largest validators, ROI on infrastructure cost exceeds 8,000%.
 Commission was designed to let validators price their service.
 When the dominant revenue stream sits outside it, that mechanism breaks.

 4. The permissioned validator set prevents market correction.
 Delegators dissatisfied with the fee distribution cannot start competing validators.
 In an open validator set, market dynamics would pressure validators to share fees.
 In a closed set of ~105 permissioned slots (PIP-39), the only correction mechanism is exit — which reduces network security rather than improving it.